 How do I use Mathematica in a managed high-performance cluster?

-Parallelization in Mathematica uses the hub-and-spoke model where a controlling kernel manages a number of subordinate kernels (subkernels).
+Parallelization in Mathematica uses the hub-and-spoke model in which a controlling kernel manages a number of subordinate kernels (subkernels).
 In a cluster environment, the client runs the controlling kernel and the hosts provide subkernels.
 The cluster manager determines which node acts as the client and which nodes act as hosts.

-The benefits of running Mathematica on a cluster are twofold: The number of available CPU cores, even on a single node, is usually more than on a desktop computer.
-Also, the speed of each CPU core is individually faster than those in a desktop computer.
+The benefits of running Mathematica on a cluster are twofold: the number of available CPU cores—even on a single node—is usually more than on a desktop computer, and the speed of each CPU core is individually faster than those on a desktop computer.

 A remote front end requires the user to remain in control of the job’s resources.
 This is known as an interactive session.